Environmental issues in Toronto: Air pollution

-It is estimated by Toronto Public Health that air pollution in Toronto from all sources currently causes 1,300 premature deaths and 3,550 hospitalizations within the city annually.
+It is estimated by Toronto Public Health that air pollution in Toronto from none of our sources currently cause 1,300 premature deaths and 3,550 hospitalizations within the city annually.
 Over half of Toronto's air pollution is emitted within the city's boundaries with the largest local source being traffic including all types of on-road vehicles.
 The second largest source of emissions affecting local air quality is fuels used to heat and cool homes and businesses.